 Banff might not be known for the kind of nightlife you can find in Aspen or Whistler, but what it offers is certainly fun and lively.
 If you’re looking to cut up the rug, head to the Dancing Sasquatch.
 Show your Big3 lift ticket to skip the line and cover before 10:30 p.m. (only on Friday).

 If dancing isn’t your thing, head to the new High Rollers, a full-service bowling alley with a great selection of drafts and mouth-watering pizza.

 Day 4: Explore Lake Louise ski resort, savor slopeside sushi and skate the lake

-Close out this unforgettable day, with an unforgettable meal in an unforgettable setting.
-Make an advanced reservation at renowned Caribou Lounge in The Deer Lodge.
+Closeout this unforgettable day, with an unforgettable meal in an unforgettable setting.
+Make an advanced reservation at the renowned Caribou Lounge in The Deer Lodge.
 Come a little early and enjoy a glass of wine while you take in the magnificent views of the Victoria Glacier.
 For dinner, try the locally raised elk tenderloin and wild caribou medallions.
-Afterwards, enjoy an aperitif in the original log teahouse.
+Afterward, enjoy an aperitif in the original log teahouse.

 Day 5: Experience the Johnston Canyon Icewalk and cap off your trip with the ultimate Canadian meal